JetBrains/teamcity-documentation/topics/ldap-integration.md

 ### Advanced Configuration

-If you need to fine\-tune LDAP connection settings, you can add the `java.naming` options to the `ldap-config.properties` file: they will be passed to the underlying Java library.
+If you need to fine-tune LDAP connection settings, you can add the `java.naming` options to the `ldap-config.properties` file: they will be passed to the underlying Java library.
 The default options are retrieved using `java.naming.factory.initial=com.sun.jndi.ldap.LdapCtxFactory`.
 Refer to the Java [documentation page](http://docs.oracle.com/javase/1.5.0/docs/guide/jndi/jndi-ldap.html) for more information about property names and values.

 You can use an LDAP explorer to browse LDAP directory and verify the settings (for example, [http://www.jxplorer.org/](http://www.jxplorer.org/) or [http://www.ldapbrowser.com/softerra-ldap-browser.htm](http://www.ldapbrowser.com/softerra-ldap-browser.htm)).